-As we’ve seen in recent months, Mother Nature can wreak havoc on us with little to no warning.
+As we’ve seen repeatedly, Mother Nature can wreak havoc on us with little to no warning.
 Even when weather forecasters predict a coming storm, it’s still difficult to know when and where the most damage will occur.
 We all try to safeguard our homes and possessions against damage.
 Your most important documents also merit consideration.
-When preparing for an upcoming disaster, make protecting your important legal documents a priority.
+When preparing for an upcoming disaster, make legal document protection a priority.

 Hopefully, your Will, deeds, powers of attorney, birth certificates and the like are organized and kept in one location.
 If not, take a few moments to gather these documents and put them in a safe place.

 Some people keep their important documents in a safe deposit box.
 But even bank safe deposit boxes can flood.
 Protect your documents and valuables by placing them in waterproof bags or boxes.

 You can buy a water-proof, fire-resistant safe or lockbox to keep in your home.
 Even here, though, your important documents need a little more protection.
 Waterproof bags and boxes can make the difference between a pristine Will and a soggy mess.

 Digital storage sites exist where people can scan and save copies of their important documents for a small monthly or annual fee.
 As with the other methods of storage, someone needs to know that the documents are saved there and how to access them.
 It’s still best to protect your original documents, but saving your documents to the cloud means you will at least have a copy.